-H-2A petitions may generally only be approved for nationals of countries that the Secretary of Homeland Security has designated, with the concurrence of the Secretary of State, as eligible to participate in the H-2A program.
-The current list of eligible countries is located at www.uscis.gov/h-2a.
+H-2B petitions may generally only be approved for nationals of countries that the Secretary of Homeland Security has designated, with the concurrence of the Secretary of State, as eligible to participate in the H-2B program.
+The current list of eligible countries is located at www.uscis.gov/h-2b.

-You may request workers who are nationals of countries that have not been designated as eligible to participate in the H-2A program.
+You may request workers who are nationals of countries that have not been designated as eligible to participate in the H-2B program.
 To do so, you must:

 - 1. Name each beneficiary who is not from an eligible country; and - 2.
-Provide evidence to show that it is in the U.S. interest for the alien to be the beneficiary of such a petition.
+Provide evidence to show that it is in the U.S. interest for the noncitizen to be the beneficiary of such a petition.

-USCIS's determination of what constitutes the U.S. interest takes into account certain factors, including but not limited to:
+USCIS' determination of what constitutes the U.S. interest takes into account certain factors, including but not limited to:

-- 1. Evidence demonstrating that a worker with the required skills is not available among U.S. workers or among foreign workers from a country currently on the eligible countries list; - 2.
-Evidence that the beneficiary has been admitted to the United States previously in H-2A status; - 3.
-The potential for abuse, fraud, or other harm to the integrity of the H-2A visa program through the potential admission of a beneficiary from a country not currently on the eligible countries list; and - 4.
+- 1. Evidence demonstrating that a worker with the required skills is not available from among foreign workers from a country currently on the eligible countries list; - 2.
+Evidence that the beneficiary has been admitted to the United States previously in H-2B status; - 3.
+The potential for abuse, fraud, or other harm to the integrity of the H-2B visa program through the potential admission of a beneficiary from a country not currently on the eligible countries list; and - 4.
 Such other factors as may serve the U.S. interest.

-NOTE: It is recommended that H-2A petitions for workers from countries not listed on the "Eligible Countries List" be filed separately.
+NOTE: It is recommended that H-2B petitions for workers from countries not listed on the "Eligible Countries List" be filed separately.